LOS ANGELES — With his team's lead dwindling and in danger of being erased, Warriors coach Don Nelson needed fourth-quarter offense.

 Golden State snapped a 13-game road losing streak, improving to 5-30 away from home.

 But for moments in the fourth quarter, it looked as if the Warriors would endure their second collapse this month.
-On March 11 against Portland at Oracle Arena, the Warriors' blew a 13-point lead at the start of the fourth quarter by managing
+On March 11 against Portland at Oracle Arena, the Warriors' blew a 13-point lead at the start of the fourth quarter by managing only nine points over the final 12 minutes.

 The Warriors trailed the Clippers by as much as 13 in the first quarter and were down 36-29 entering the second quarter.
 Twelve minutes later, the Warriors led by 19.